 I had all the evidence I needed.
 In order to write a blog post I had to come up with an idea, summon up enough creative energy to write about that idea, then I had to spend some time to build the type of mental clarity required to write something that made sense, and then I had to rewrite the post, edit it, properly format it, add a relevant image and/or graphics, charts…

-Because of a particularly annoying set of circumstances, a couple years ago I had 24 hours to write as much content as possible and schedule it for later publication.
+Because of a particularly annoying set of circumstances, a couple of years ago I had 24 hours to write as much content as possible and schedule it for later publication.
 I was writing on a borrowed laptop, and I had to return it by the end of the following day.

 Suddenly, my perception of what was possible or not changed.

 By the end of the day, I had written and scheduled 15 articles.